-Heathens co-founder talks about fans, pandemic, band transitions, and new projects
+Talking about fan engagement, the pandemic, band transitions, and new projects

 Like most groups, the Band of Heathens found themselves in a quandary in March 2020.
 Members of the Austin-based group were spread out across the country, and they could not play shows or record together in the same room.

-Just as important, the show brought band co-founders Jurdi and Gordy Quist back to the group’s genesis, a rotating trading of stories and songs that among musicians that started in Austin in 2005.
+Just as important, the show brought band co-founders Jurdi and Gordy Quist back to the Heathens’ genesis, a rotating trading of stories and songs among musicians that started in 2005.
 It also allowed the band’s devoted group of fans “to get a little bit of flavor of everyone's life in their own little bubble,” Jurdi says.

 “The whole reason I love playing live shows is this idea that you're going to be together in a room with a group of people on a particular night.
 It's never going to happen again, and anything can happen.
-That shared experience is something we were certainly lacking in the pandemic,” Jurdi says.
-“During the pandemic, we were so pleasantly surprised by how much that we were able to connect with other people, and they were able to connect with us.
+That shared experience is something we were certainly lacking in the pandemic,” Jurdi says, “and we were so pleasantly surprised how much we were able to connect with other people, and they were able to connect with us.
 It was just such a great bonus takeaway from all of that.”